CILIPS Chartered Institute of Library and Information Professionals in Scotland

 Articles, Webinars, Learning Resources and More

 • ‘We are only now recognising that we are not neutral and that we have, without consideration, been complicit in perpetuating the ideologies of previous centuries.’
-Curating Discomfort at The Hunterian Museum puts forward discomforting provocations and interventions to help us to understand that cultural spaces like museums and libraries have perpetuated ideologies of white supremacy: a political, economic and cultural system in which white western ideas control the power of the texts, the material resources and the actions that continue to underpin notions of cultural superiority.
-Discover more here or visit the CILIPS 2022 Annual Conference webspace to learn more about the work of our keynote speaker, Curator of Discomfort Zandra Yeaman.
+Curating Discomfort at The Hunterian Museum puts forward discomforting provocations and interventions to help us to understand that cultural spaces have perpetuated ideologies of white supremacy: a political, economic and cultural system in which white western ideas control the power of the texts, the material resources and the actions that continue to underpin notions of cultural superiority.
+Discover more or visit the CILIPS 2022 Annual Conference webspace to learn more about the work of our keynote speaker, Curator of Discomfort Zandra Yeaman.

-• Over 150+ people registered for CILIPS’s recent extended online learning session Decolonizing Library Collections: Past, Present and Future.
-If you missed it or would like to watch again, the recording and slides are all available here.
+• Over 150+ people registered for CILIPS’s extended online learning session Decolonizing Library Collections: Past, Present and Future.
+If you missed it or would like to watch again, the recording and slides are available here.

 • Visit The Anti-Racist Educator’s Glossary for working definitions of key concepts related to racism and privilege.